 There is no maximum debt-to-income (DTI) ratio.
 So even if you’ve experienced a loss of income, you could still qualify.

-- The loan is a Higher-Priced Covered Transaction (HPCT) or Higher-Priced Mortgage Loan (HPML) which are special classifications of loans where the fees are higher than normally permitted, usually due to a small loan amount.
+However, the lender is required to prove a 45% DTI in the following circumstances: The payment will increase by more than 20% (which might happen if you change an adjustable-rate loan to a fixed-rate); OR a borrower is removed from the loan; OR the loan is a Higher-Priced Covered Transaction (HPCT) or Higher-Priced Mortgage Loan (HPML) which are special classifications of loans where the fees are higher than normally permitted, usually due to a small loan amount.
 These cases are rare, though.

 The debt-to-income (DTI) ratio is typically not an issue because monthly costs will go down or – when replacing an ARM – borrowers will get a fixed monthly cost for principal and interest.

+No. Lenders can use Freddie Mac’s Home Value Explorer (HVE) tool to determine property value eligibility.
 If for some reason the HVE does not return eligible results, you can opt for a standard appraisal.
-Appraisals typically cost around $400-$500, so trying for an HVE first is the best option.Get started on your FMERR loan here.
-(Mar 23rd, 2019)
+Appraisals typically cost around $400-$500, so trying for an HVE first is the best option.

 As a result of the 2017 tax reform legislation, the rules regarding mortgage write-offs have changed significantly.
 Mortgage interest remains generally deductible but it may not be a deduction you want to take.
 The reason is that the new standard deduction may give you bigger savings at tax time.
 Also, if you refinance for more than the property’s fair market value some portion of the mortgage interest may not be deductible.
 For details speak with a tax professional.